 If I Make A Claim On My Income Protection Policy, Will I Have To Wait To Get My Money?

 With the majority of Income Protection policies you have to wait a set length of time between stopping work and making a claim.

 During this ‘deferred period’ you’ll either be receiving sick pay from your employer, receiving SSP or some other type of government benefit, or living off any savings you might have.

 The deferred period can be anything from 1 to 12 months for long-term policies, or 1 to 4 weeks for short-term ones – the longer the deferred period, the lower the premiums will be.

-If your Income protection policy includes redundancy cover you may well be able to claim if you lose your job or your business closes as a direct result of coronavirus.
+If your Income protection policy includes redundancy cover you may well be able to claim.

 But there are some restrictions:

-If you have any other questions about how coronavirus has impacted Income Protection, or you want help finding the ideal policy to suit your needs, please get in touch with us here at More Than Money.
+If you have any other questions about Income Protection, or if you want help finding the ideal policy to suit your needs, please get in touch with us here at More Than Money.